coder2800/flex-shop/README.md

 and many more pages...

-### Working on backend
+### Backend -
 ---

-We have done authentication of users through backend like if a user didn't have an sign up earlier then, the user needs to sign up first as seen in frontend.
-After that the user will get token to access the pages.
+The website has an authentication mechanism wherein new users have to create an account and existing users have to login.
+On performing this the user will be given a token to access further pages.

 For doing this, we require some npm modules like:<br><br>
 -> express<br>